Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 @tendermint_version
 ```

 or similar, as long as the version starts with @tendermint_version.
-Our @Type node built on Tendermint is known
+Our Hotmoka node built on Tendermint is known
 to work on Windows, MacOs and Linux machines.

-Before starting a local node of a @Type blockchain based on Tendermint, you
+Before starting a local node of a Hotmoka blockchain based on Tendermint, you
 need to create the Tendermint configuration file.
 For instance, in order
 to run a single validator node with no non-validator nodes, you can create
 its configuration files as follows: